codemasher/TERFBLOCKER5000/README.md

 	->fromFollowers('https://twitter.com/HJoyceGender', true)
 	// from the accounts the given account follows ->fromFollowing('https://twitter.com/HJoyceGender', true)
-	// from followers AND following from a list of screen names ->fromFollowersAndFollowing(['ALLIANCELGB', 'Transgendertrd', 'fairplaywomen'], true)
+	// from followers AND following from a list of screen names () ->fromFollowersAndFollowing(['ALLIANCELGB', 'Transgendertrd', 'fairplaywomen'], true)
+	// adds each of the given screen_names to the given block list (always, block, never) ->fromScreenNames(['ALLIANCELGB', 'Transgendertrd', 'fairplaywomen'], 'always')
 	// fetches the retweeters of the given tweet - note that the results of this endpoint
 	// may not return *all* but only the *recent* retweeters - whatever that means...
 	->fromRetweets('https://twitter.com/fairplaywomen/status/1388442839969931264')
+	// fetches all users of the given (private) list ->fromList('TERFBLOCKER5000', 'always')
+	// adds the user IDs from the block list of the currently authenticated user to the profile table ->fromBlocklist()
 	// add user IDs found in the given JSON file ->fromJSON(__DIR__.'/users.json')
-	// blocks all accounts from the database block list list ->block()
+	// exports the block list from the database into a JSON file in the given path ->exportBlocklist(__DIR__.'/../json/')
 ;

+/**
+ * cron methods
+ */

+$terfblocker
+	// adds a list of screen names to the "scan jobs" table ->cronAddScreenNames(['ALLIANCELGB', 'Transgendertrd', 'fairplaywomen'])
+	// scans followers/following for users in the scan jobs table, @see /cron/fetch_follow.php ->cronScanFollow();

+// the profile fetcher @see /cron/fetch_profiles.php
+$terfblocker->cronFetchProfiles();

+// rescans the profile table against the given wordlist
+$terfblocker
+	->setWordlist($wordlist)
+	->cronScanByWordlist();

+// performs blocks for the currently authenticated user, @see /cron/perform_block.php
+$terfblocker->block();

 ```

 <p align="center">